piped is a single binary component you run as an agent in your cluster, your local network to handle the deployment tasks.

 PipeCD supports multiple kinds of applications such as

-A yaml file that contains configuration data to define how to deploy the application.
+A YAML file that contains information to define and configure application.

-Each application requires one application configuration file at application directory in the Git repository.
+Each application requires one file at application directory stored in the Git repository.

 The default file name is